AZSERG/AZSERG.github.io/_pages/products.md

     * February 11th, 2022
 * TO BE DETERMINED
     * February 18th, 202
-* Quick Talks on Communication skills (Dealing with tough clients, How to give technical interviews and [1/2 more here])
+* Quick Talks on Communication skills (Dealing with tough clients, How to give technical interviews and [1 or 2 more])
     * February 25th, 2022

 ### March